top of page

 Depression

-When people explore their experiences of depression, they commonly report feeling guilty, overwhelmed and sad, withdrawing from social activities, difficulty completing work or school tasks, inability to concentrate, feeling overwhelmed, irritable, lacking in pleasure and confidence, fatigue, loss of sexual desire, and suicidal thoughts.
+When people explore their experiences of depression, they commonly report feeling guilty, overwhelmed and sad, withdrawing from social activities, difficulty completing work or school tasks, inability to concentrate, feeling overwhelmed, irritable, lacking in pleasure and confidence, fatigue, loss of sexual desire, and thoughts of dying.

-Many people seek help from pharmaceutical medication or “positive thinking” approaches to manage depressive symptoms.
-While for many people such treatments may be beneficial, they also deal with the surface level of issues.
-Often, people further benefit from a psychodynamic approach to treating depression.
+Often, people benefit from a psychodynamic approach to treating depression.
 In this way of working, depressive symptoms are viewed as important signposts and invitations to explore a person’s experiences and situations preceding the difficulties.
 This form of therapy invites people to consider with honesty and self-reflection values, motivations and beliefs which may be indirectly contributing to pervasive feelings of distress.

 Hopelessness, Confusion, Problematic Patterns of Behaviour